 Day 1: All Points in Between

 Conveniently located in south Durham, just off Interstate 40 near Chapel Hill, The Streets at Southpoint make for a great first shopping stop in the great outdoors.
-With anchor stores like Macy’s, Nordstrom and Belk, Main Street of this center leads to lots of varied shopping options, plus bonuses like a spa, tailor service, feature films at AMC Southpoint 17, and casual to fine dining.
-After a morning of shopping, lunch at Zinburger, a burger and wine bar, should make for an intriguing stop.
+With anchor stores such as Macy’s, Nordstrom and Belk, Main Street of this center leads to lots of varied shopping options, plus bonuses like a spa, tailor service, feature films at AMC Southpoint 17, and casual to fine dining.
+After a morning of shopping, lunch at BUILT Custom Burgers should make for an intriguing stop.

 For decades, the High Point area has been known as a top place in the mid-Atlantic for furniture and home furnishings shopping.
 That’s still the case today, thanks to various furniture stores and outlets, including the world’s largest furniture store, Jamestown’s Furnitureland South.
 However, your shopping time in and around High Point today can also include furniture shops in downtown High Point on Main Street, Elm Street and beyond.
 The High Point Museum may also be a highlight for you, thanks to High Point’s Furniture Heritage exhibit, which examines the relationship between the furniture industry and the people of High Point through furniture, interactive exhibits, memorabilia, machinery and more.

-Along with free design assistance from more than 150 expert design consultants, Furnitureland South is also a great place for a quick early dinner at The Café.
-If you simply have to shop right up until closing time, nearby Southern Roots Restaurant is a great option for a more leisurely dinner.
+If you simply have to shop, or get free design assistance from more than 150 expert design consultants, right up until closing time, nearby Southern Roots Restaurant is a great option for a more leisurely dinner.
 There are lots of hotel options in the area, including Grandover Resort just 4 miles east of Furnitureland South.

 Day 2: Shopping Fit for a Queen